ezgigm/Project_2/README.md

  2. What information are we missing?
  3. What information do we need to get rid of?

-From viewing the data we found that we had 22 columns which consisted of information on a list of homes that played a role in its price for the years 2014 and 2015; size of the home, the year it was built, the year it was renovated, number of batherooms and bedrooms, etc.
+From viewing the data we found that we had 22 columns which consisted of information on a list of homes that played a role in its price for the years 2014 and 2015; size of the home, the year it was built, the year it was renovated, number of bathrooms and bedrooms, etc.

-We also found  that the missing values were represented with a *?* or a *NaN*, this was the issue we decieded to deal with first.
-After the missing values were taken care of we continued viewing the data for anything that would interfere with the modeling proccess.
-This included changing outliers and dropping coolumns.
+We also found  that the missing values were represented with a *?* or a *NaN*, this was the issue we decided to deal with first.
+After the missing values were taken care of we continued viewing the data for anything that would interfere with the modeling process.
+This included changing outliers and dropping columns.
 Afterwards the clean data was saved to a csv file, to work with.

  The following csv file is where the cleaned data of the needed columns are found: